Copado Continuous Delivery Overview

 There are several things regarding user permissions you should bear in mind when working with Copado Continuous Delivery:

-- Copado runs deployments using the org credentials for each environment.
-This security feature allows teams to define different credentials for different users on each environment.
+- Copado runs deployments using the credentials for each environment.
+This security feature allows teams to define different credentials for different users in each environment.

 - Scheduled deployments or back-promotions in Continuous Delivery behave differently.
 These jobs are performed by the user that sets up the scheduled deployment or back-promotion.